Backtest

 )

-# to access the metrics dict:
+# access the metrics dict:

 result['metrics']